12 Best Hidden Gems in Italy

 This is one of Italy’s most picturesque villages.
 Apricale sits high above the mountains and overlooks the sea.
 If you are planning a trip to Northern Italy, it is a must-see.

 You won’t find many hotels or fancy restaurants here.
-This is a true old school Italian village where the whole villages meets in the town square to enjoy an Aperol spritz at the end of the day.
+This is a true old-school Italian village where the whole village meets in the town square to enjoy an Aperol spritz at the end of the day.

-Are you looking for a winter wonderland eacape in a beautiful Italian city?
-Then trento is your place.
+Are you looking for a winter wonderland escape in a beautiful Italian city?
+Then Trento is your place.
 Located in the Trentino-Alto region of Italy, Trento is known by the Italian for it’s beauty.
-It is still under the radar with forgein tourists, which is why it is one of the best hidden gems in Italy.
+It is still under the radar with foreign tourists, which is why it is one of the best-hidden gems in Italy.

 It is home to many ski hubs, so those looking to hit the slopes are in luck.
 Wondering when is the best time to ski in Europe?

-Trento is amazing place to visit year around, so whether you are looking for snow, or wanting to visiting in the summer months you won’t be disappointed.
-It is absouletly stunning year round.
+Trento is amazing place to visit year-round, so whether you are looking for snow, or wanting to visit in the summer months you won’t be disappointed.
+It is absolutely stunning year-round.